-A large number of the EU sanction regimes are "targeted", meaning the restriction is focused on individual people or organisations, however some EU regimes target all the residents and/or entities of a particular country (e.g. Iran).
+A large number of the EU sanction regimes are "targeted," meaning the restriction is focused on individual people or organisations, however some EU regimes target all the residents and/or entities of a particular country (e.g. Iran).

 The EU sanctions are directly applicable in the U.K. and are therefore effective even before the U.K. brings in an applicable statutory instrument implementing them.
-When considering any sanctions it is therefore necessary to have regard to both EU and U.K. sanctions and, if a licence is required, to consider whether the EU sanctions would permit a licence to be granted in those circumstances (see HM Treasury requests and licences below).
-We will consider this in more detail in the next briefing.
+When considering any sanctions it is therefore necessary to have regard for both EU and U.K. sanctions and, if a license is required, to consider whether the EU sanctions would permit a license to be granted in those circumstances (see HM Treasury requests and licenses below).